-- We have been encouraging children at St John and St James' to connect with their community.
-For example, the first task chosen by our Ambassadors was to send letters to a local care home to connect with elderly Hackney residents. - It is our hope that the mental health and wellbeing support that we offer to children at St John and St James' can be continued at home.
-With this in mind, we work closely with our CWIS to provide mental health support and information to parents and carers through monthly newsletters, coffee mornings and online resources available via our website.
+• It is our hope that the mental health and wellbeing support that we offer to children at St John and St James' can be continued at home.
+With this in mind, we work closely with our CWIS (CAMHS worker in school) to provide mental health support and information to parents and carers through monthly newsletters, coffee mornings and online resources available via our website.